The Postman of Nagasaki (2024)

 Mika Kawase (川瀬美香)

-Following commercial film production and a stint as creative staff for a US broadcaster, established independent production company in 2006 (ATMK Co., Ltd.) featuring her Art True Film brand of long-form films
+Following a commercial film production career and a stint as creative staff for a US broadcaster, she established an independent production company in 2006 (ATMK Co., Ltd.) featuring her Art True Film brand of long-form films.

 Representative works include: